qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. tip:: **Relative Path in widgets**

-   If the path which is selected with the file browser is located in the same directory as the .qgs project file or below, paths are converted to relative paths.
-This increases portability of a qgs project with multimedia information attached.
+   If the path which is selected with the file browser is located in the same directory as the :file:`.qgs` project file or below, paths are converted to relative paths.
+This increases portability of a :file:`.qgs` project with multimedia information attached.
    This is enabled only for File Name, Photo and Web View at this moment.

 .. index:: Form, Built-in form, Custom form